java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 - Searching and navigating {navigation}
 - Summary {summary}
 description: "Learn how to code, run, test, debug and document a Java application in IntelliJ IDEA."
-last_update: 2024-04-22
+last_update: 2025-12-11
 author: ["MaritvanDijk"]
 ---

 <a id="overview">&nbsp;</a>
 ## Overview

-An IDE (Integrated Development Environment) allows you to quickly create applications, by combining a source-code editor with the ability to compile and run your code, as well as integration with build, test and debug tools, version control systems, and so on.
+An IDE (Integrated Development Environment) allows you to quickly create applications by combining a source-code editor with the ability to compile and run your code, as well as integration with build, test and debug tools, version control systems, and so on.
 Finally, an IDE will let you search and navigate your codebase in ways your file system won’t.

 One of the [most widely used integrated development environments (IDEs)](https://www.jetbrains.com/lp/devecosystem-2023/java/#java_ide) for Java is IntelliJ IDEA.
 Its user-friendly interface, rich feature set, and vast ecosystem make it an ideal environment for beginners to learn and grow as developers.
 In this tutorial you’ll learn how to use some of its features to simplify your development process and accelerate your learning curve with Java programming.

 <a id="install">&nbsp;</a>
 ## Installing IntelliJ IDEA

-To install IntelliJ IDEA, download the version you want to use from the [IntelliJ IDEA website](https://www.jetbrains.com/idea/) and follow the instructions.
+To install IntelliJ IDEA, download it from the [IntelliJ IDEA website](https://www.jetbrains.com/idea/) and follow the instructions.
-Note that IntelliJ IDEA is available in two editions:
-- **_IntelliJ IDEA Community Edition_** - free and open-source.
-It provides all the basic features for Java development.
-- **_IntelliJ IDEA Ultimate_** - commercial, distributed with a 30-day trial period.
-It provides additional tools and features for web and enterprise development.

-For this tutorial, you can download the Community Edition.
+When you first install IntelliJ IDEA, it will come with a free 30-day trial of the Ultimate subscription.
+This subscription provides advanced features for professional development, but these are not required for this tutorial.
+Once the subscription trial ends, IntelliJ IDEA stays fully functional with all the basic features for Java development available.

 For more information on installing IntelliJ IDEA on your OS, see [the documentation](https://www.jetbrains.com/help/idea/installation-guide.html#standalone).

 When you launch IntelliJ IDEA for the first time, you’ll see the **Welcome** screen.
-From here, you create a new project, open an existing project, or get a project from a version control system (like GitHub).
+From here, you can create a new project, open an existing project, or get a project from a version control system (like GitHub).

 [![Welcome screen](/assets/images/intellij-idea/welcome-screen.png)](/assets/images/intellij-idea/welcome-screen.png)